Dr David Kent

 Training

 Dr David Kent completed his medical degree in 1985 and training as an eye surgeon (ophthalmologist) in 1992 in Auckland.
 He then spent 12 months at Moorfields Eye Hospital in London doing post-graduate fellowship in glaucoma.
-Dr Kent then spent 19 months in Charleston, South Carolina working with Dr Kerry Solomon and Dr David Apple at the Storm Eye Institute, Medical University of South Carolina.
-There he did post-graduate training in excimer laser surgery, cataract surgery and intraocular lenses.
+Followed by 19 months in Charleston, South Carolina working with Dr Kerry Solomon and Dr David Apple at the Storm Eye Institute, Medical University of South Carolina.
+There Dr Kent did post-graduate training in excimer laser surgery, cataract surgery and intraocular lenses.
 He then worked at an excimer laser clinic in Melbourne to further his sub-specialty training before returning to New Zealand in 1996 to establish the Fendalton Eye Clinic.
 During his time in the United States Dr Kent was involved in US FDA trials of excimer laser surgery as well as research into how the cornea heals after the LASIK procedure.

 Surgical Experience

-Dr Kent was the first New Zealand eye surgeon to offer the innovation of Bioptics surgery – a combination of Implantable Contact Lens surgery and laser eye surgery to correct extreme focusing errors.
+Dr. Kent was also the first currently practicing New Zealand eye surgeon to offer Staar Visian Implantable Contact Lens (ICL) surgery, providing a solution for extreme focusing errors.

 Papers